 Fall and Spring (1,1).
+Graded P (Pass) or F (Fail).

 Each full-time graduate student is required to enroll in this course.
 No credits earned in this course may be applied to the number of credits required for a degree.
+Course is repeatable.